datacamp-content-public/courses-intro-to-python-beta/chapter2.md

 # [DIY] Add the histogram of variable x to the previous (don't forget to ask Python to show it to you!)

+# After seeing the distribution of x and y we also might be interested in the relationship
+# between these two.
+The simplest way to see it is to use scatterplot
+# first, clear the previous plot
+plt.clf()
+sns.scatterplot(x, y)
+plt.show()

+# [DIY] Create two new arrays "a" and "b" containing following values:
+# 1, 2, 3, 4, 5 and 2, 5, 10, 17, 26

+# [DIY] Clear the previous plot

+# [DIY] Create a scatterplot of a and b and display it

 ```

 `@solution`